 Volunteer (defined) - For the purposes of this Covid Safety Plan, a volunteer is an extension of employees of the school to deliver the program to the students.
+Volunteers will follow the same vaccination and testing protocols as an employee of the school.
 Volunteers are on campus for a specific purpose, known to the class teacher or principal, and signed in at the office.
 They will also wear a badge or name tag provided by the school.